 Most of the ingredients that we commonly use in baked goods have a specific job in the baking process.
 You can even find substitutions for some of them that can produce the same results.
 It’s a system of balances where if one ingredient is missing, you might be able to add a couple of others to help out.
 Here is a list of the common ingredients and their duties.

 I like to call flour the “Big Kahuna” of the baking world mainly because it is vital to most recipes, next to water of course.
 There are so many different types of flour made in the world today, and each can have their properties.
 There is cake flour, bread flour, cookie flour, pastry flour.
-There is wheat flour, coconut flour, rice flour, soybean flour, pea flour.
+There is whole wheat flour, coconut flour, rice flour, soybean flour, pea flour.
 There are also different types of wheat flour, such as Hard Red Winter, Durum, or Soft White.
 It’s amazing the amount of variations the world has to offer.

 How do you know which flour to use?

 Flour and water are the bffs of the baking world.
 The flour activates its proteins and enzymes when combined with water.
-Here’s an interesting tidbit: Did you know that wheat flour is gluten-free?
+Here’s an interesting flour chemistry tidbit: Did you know that wheat flour is gluten-free?
 Only when water is added, does the flour proteins react to create gluten.
 Mind blown!
 Of course, whatever is baked with wheat flour will still have gluten because of the need for water as well.